-Results 1–10 of 203 for "FAQ"X related to "Psychology in Indian country" Refine Your Search Refine Your Search TopicEducation (38)Law & psychology (3)Addictions (1)Disability (1)Environment (1) 2 more... [+] Natural disasters (1)Therapy (1)Hide detailsDocument TypeFAQXYear2013 (1)2010 (2)Author/ContributorState Advocacy Staff (1) Results 1–10 of 203 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Frequently Asked Questions: Center for Workforce StudiesFrequently asked questions about the Center for Workforce Studies (CWS).FAQ 2.Can I practice psychology in the United States if I earned my degree or professional credential in another country?There is no international recognition of equivalence of degrees or in professional psychology qualifications.
-It is important to research and contact the state board of psychology.FAQ 2.How can I contact a state board of psychology?The Association of State and Provincial Psychology Boards (ASPPB) is an alliance of state, provincial and territorial agencies responsible for licensure and certification of psychologists in the United States and Canada.FAQ 7.How many ethnic minorities are enrolled in graduate psychology programs?The 2008 Graduate Study in Psychology survey provides information on ethnic minorities in graduate psychology programs.FAQ 8.What kind of content is in PsycEXTRA and how can it be obtained?In addition to abstracts, citations, and full indexing, PsycEXTRA includes full text of other materials.
-This database is included in various database access packages.FAQ 9.Frequently Asked Questions About Psychology in the US for Those from AbroadLearn about accreditation, graduate studies, credentials and qualifications in the United States.FAQ 10.What are the qualifications to become licensed as a psychologist in the U.S.?Licensure requirements can be found in the Handbook of Licensing and Certification Requirements for Psychologists in the U.S. and Canada.
-Generally a doctoral degree is required.FAQ Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 203 for "FAQ"X related to "Psychology in Indian country"
+Results 1–10 of 198 for "FAQ"X related to "Psychology in Indian country" Refine Your Search Refine Your Search TopicEducation (34)Law & psychology (2)Addictions (1)Disability (1)Environment (1) 3 more... [+] Natural disasters (1)Therapy (1)Workplace issues (1)Hide detailsDocument TypeFAQX Results 1–10 of 198 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Can I practice psychology in the United States if I earned my degree or professional credential in another country?There is no international recognition of equivalence of degrees or in professional psychology qualifications.
+It is important to research and contact the state board of psychology.FAQ 2.How can I contact a state board of psychology?The Association of State and Provincial Psychology Boards (ASPPB) is an alliance of state, provincial and territorial agencies responsible for licensure and certification of psychologists in the United States and Canada.FAQ 3.Frequently Asked Questions: Center for Workforce StudiesFrequently asked questions about the Center for Workforce Studies (CWS).FAQ 4.What kind of content is in PsycEXTRA and how can it be obtained?In addition to abstracts, citations, and full indexing, PsycEXTRA includes full text of other materials.
+This database is included in various database access packages.FAQ 5.What are the qualifications to become licensed as a psychologist in the U.S.?Licensure requirements can be found in the Handbook of Licensing and Certification Requirements for Psychologists in the U.S. and Canada.
+Generally a doctoral degree is required.FAQ 6.How do I get PsycARTICLES?Learn how to purchase access to PsycARTICLES, whether as an institution, member or nonmember.FAQ 7.I disagree with the state psychology board's assessment of my qualifications.
+Can APA help?APA cannot intervene in decisions made by state licensing boards.FAQ 8.Frequently Asked Questions About Psychology in the US for Those from AbroadLearn about accreditation, graduate studies, credentials and qualifications in the United States.FAQ 9.Where can I find more information about psychological tests?APA's Science Directorate has information on psychological testing and assessment and PsycINFO has information on tests and measures.FAQ 10.How do I get a copy of an article in an APA journal?Public or university libraries may have APA journals, or you can use APA's database PsycARTICLES.FAQ Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 198 for "FAQ"X related to "Psychology in Indian country"